lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

 ![](./cloudflare-firewall-analysis-june-21.png)

-Fortunately, with Cloudflare, we are able to mitigate the impact of those attempts and Subscan has not been outage due to DDoS attacks since using Cloudflare.
+Fortunately, we are able to mitigate the impact of those attempts and Subscan has not had any major outage due to DDoS attacks since using Cloudflare.

 ## Why We Need the Cloudflare Enterprise Plan?

-In June, we had been utilizing Cloudflare for some months.
-More than several users reported multiple service interruptions in certain areas during the month.
+Up until June, we had been utilizing Cloudflare for some months.
+A considerable number of users reported multiple service interruptions in certain areas during the month.
 Benefit from the complete monitoring pipeline built by Subscan DevOps team, we noticed and observed the issues shortly after it was raised.
-For example, there are two dashboard snapshots on June 2nd and June 8th, but showing a very similar phenomenon:
+For example, here are two dashboard snapshots on June 2nd and June 8th, which showing a very similar phenomenon:

 ![](./cloudflare-public-plan-incident-june-2nd.png)
 ![](./cloudflare-public-plan-incident-june-8th.png)

 With careful diagnosis and analysis, we managed to pinpoint the cause.
-They coincided with the Cloudflare incidents of public plans.
+They coincided with some Cloudflare incidents of the Pro plan.
 The screenshot below recorded the announcement and postmortem by our DevOps team explaining the incident at that time:

 ![](./cloudflare-public-plan-incident-impacted-subscan.png)

-After consulting with Cloudflare sales and support, we realized that the Enterprise plan is a great choice that meets our higher availability requirements, just as they suggested.
+After consulting with Cloudflare sales and support, we realized that the enterprise plan is a great choice that meets our high availability requirements, just as they suggested.
 Argo smart routing, one core feature included in the enterprise plan, can help us re-route the traffic during zonal network failures.
 The enhanced WAF rules can be even more accurate and effective in blocking the attackers.
-Beyond that, there are also several features that we can utilize to improve Subscan's accessibility and reliability.
+Beyond that, here are also several features that we can utilize to improve Subscan's accessibility and reliability.

-## What other features can the Cloudflare Enterprise plan offer to us?
+## What Other Features Can the Cloudflare Enterprise Plan Offer to Us?

 Opting into the Cloudflare enterprise plan will bring about other advantages besides higher availability.